ESloman/bsebot/README.md

 **`bsebot`** is a Discord bot that provides a user economy and betting system for a server.
 Users earn `eddies` (points) each day and can also create bets to spend their eddies on.
 The user with the highest amount of eddies is the **`KING`** of the server - the King gets a special role and earns taxes on other users' earnings.

 Bot was originally created for the `BSE` server to fulfill a need to have something similar to _twitch predictions_ for placing bets on the server's games of Valorant.
 The bot has become a bit more generic and has other functions that are specific for the `BSE` server.
 The bot is capable of doing a `BSEddies awards` on a monthly or annual basis and also some server statistics.

+# Features

+- economy system (eddies)
+- betting system
+- daily wordle
+- reminders

+# Contributing

+Contributions are welcome!
+See the [Contributing guide](.github/CONTRIBUTING.md).
+For contribution ideas:
+- check the list of GitHub issues
+- check the SonarCloud project for outstanding bugs/code smells/vulnerabilities
+- additional unit tests to increase coverage (can check the SonarCloud project for weaknesses)
+- refactoring/simplifying the code (a lot of functions are too complex and can be broken down)
+- reducing duplication
+- ensuring type hints are up to date/accurate
+- ensuring that comments are accurate and contain the right type hints
+- adding new features/functionality
+- localisation (tbc)